mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-decision-rules.md

 1. Click **[!UICONTROL Save]** to confirm.

-1. Once the rule is created, it displays in the rules list.
-You can select it to display its properties and edit or delete it.
+1. Once the rule is created, it displays in the **[!UICONTROL Rules]** list.
+You can select it to display its properties, and edit or delete it.

     ![](../assets/rule_created.png)